Higher Ed Glossary

 Version 1.0

-A form of documentation that confirms a learner’s qualifications, abilities, or authority.
+Documentation confirming a learner’s qualifications, abilities or authority.
 Provided by a trusted third party, such as a college or university, with authority or accepted competence to issue the document.
 Term encompasses many different assertions of learning, including educational degrees, educational certificates, badges, certifications, licenses, microcredentials, nanodegrees and credit or noncredit certificates.

 Notes: